sniemi/EuclidVisibleInstrument/doc/index.rst

 simulated image was generated with the reference simulator, sources were identified and photometry performed using SExtractor, and finally the extracted magnitudes were compared against the input catalog.
-The following figure shows that the photometric accuracy with realistic noise and the end-of-life radiation damage is around 0.1 mag without aperture correction.
+The following figure shows that the photometric accuracy with realistic noise and the end-of-life radiation damage is about 0.08 mag without aperture correction.
 Please note, however, that the derived magnitudes are based on a single 565 second exposure.
 Because of this the faint galaxies have low signal-to-noise ratio and therefore the derived magnitudes are inaccurate.